jenkinsci/acceptance-test-harness/docs/FIXTURES.md

 ## Running/skipping Docker tests

-JUnit Tests that require docker fixtures are marked with `@Native("docker")` annotation.
+JUnit Tests that require docker fixtures are marked with `@WithDocker` annotation.
 Cucumber tests are likewise annotated with `@native(docker)` annotation.
 If docker is not installed when you run tests, these tests are automatically skipped.